 For instant reaction to all the Liverpool news and events that matter to you, subscribe to The Anfield Wrap…

-- Wolves v Liverpool: The Big Match Preview
+- Southampton v Liverpool: The Big Match Preview